docmischa990/my-rad-head-mag-issue-1/README.md

 Interactive timeline highlighting the evolution of mental health technology in India.
 Image gallery featuring popular mental wellness apps.
 Responsive design for various screen sizes.
+Interactive app logo buttons that redirect you to relevant website or app store when clicked on.

 🖼️ Screenshots